innovationOUtside/nbqa-inject-flake8-report/README.md

 # Then to synch jupytext
 jupytext --sync  notebooks/*.ipynb
+# Jupytext doesn't map outputs but we need to keep timestamps in synch
 ```

 By default, outputs are written to `notebooks/*_flake8.ipynb`We can clear and overwrite output cells in the reported on notebooks with the `--overwrite / --no-overwrite` flag: